Moolt/UnityIngameConsole/Readme.md

 ## GameObjects as Parameters

 `GameObjects` in the scene can also be passed to methods as parameters.
 If you pass a `GameObjects` name to the command, the reference to the `GameObject` will automatically be resolved and passed to the function.
+Please note that names containing spaces are currently not supported.

 ```csharp
 [ConsoleMethod("destroy", "Destroys the object with the given name.")]